Mansi-Sun/pkydrip/content/english/solution/design-agriculture-greenhouses.md

 **1. Excellent material** The selected material is from a regular supplier after hot-dip galvanizing, it is rust-proof and durable, and the quality is guaranteed.</p>

-**2.Easy transportation and installation** Transportation is safe and convenient.
+**2. Easy transportation and installation** Transportation is safe and convenient.
 The height, camber, and angle of the shed can be bent at will through the bending machine.</p>

-**3.Mechanized operation** Can be the mechanized operation, no stand in the shed, greatly increase the price of farming, save labor, can be mechanically operated, increase the work area.
+**3. Mechanized operation** Can be the mechanized operation, no stand in the shed, greatly increase the price of farming, save labor, can be mechanically operated, increase the work area.

 ### Greenhouse Display
 ![greenhouse display](/images/solution/greenhouse_design_display.webp)